Meet Our National Geographic Experts

-Discover the marine and terrestrial life of Ecuador and the Galápagos Islands with biologist and filmmaker Greg Marshall.
+Discover the marine life of Belize with biologist and filmmaker Greg Marshall.
 Greg invented the Crittercam, a device that can be attached to an animal to study its behavior.
-Greg’s Crittercam has enabled him to document life in the oceans and on land from the perspective of animals such as blue whales, black turtles, manta rays, seals, and—most recently—great white sharks.
+Greg’s Crittercam has enabled him to document life in the oceans and on land from the perspective of animals such as blue whales, black turtles, manta rays, seals, and—most recently—giant oceanic manta rays.
 Greg will join the July 19 and July 26 departures of the Belize conservation in action program on Blackbird Caye.

-Jason is an professional naturalist, environmental educator, and guide who has been leading expeditions from the equator to the arctic circle for nearly 20 years.
+Jason is an professional naturalist, environmental educator, wildlife photographer and videographer who has been leading expeditions from the equator to the arctic circle for nearly 20 years.
 He majored in anthropology at Montana State University and is a certified Master Naturalist specializing in wolf and bear ecology.
-A year-round Montanan, Jason is an instructor at Montana State University and an outfitter and guide who leads dog sled trips and river expeditions.
-He works with NatGeo Wild's Casey Anderson as a location scout, wildlife tracker, and expedition planner for the show America the Wild.
+Jason's work has appeared on the National Geographic Channel and Nat Geo WILD, and he recently was part of a National Geographic team studying brown bears and polar bears on Kodiak Island and the arctic of Alaska.
 Called an "encyclopedia" by the New York Times and based near Yellowstone National Park where he lives with his family and 48 sled dogs, Jason loves to share his passion for wild places.
-He will join our field workshop in Yellowstone and Montana.
+He will join our Alaska Expedition in Denali National Park.